 One of the most significant benefits of filing for Chapter 7 bankruptcy is the discharge of debt.
 Unsecured consumer debts, such as credit cards, medical bills, personal loans, and similar debt are discharged – gone forever.
 Secured debt, such as a financed vehicle, can be left in place, or the terms of the loan renegotiated.
 As soon as you file for bankruptcy, an "automatic stay" is issued by the bankruptcy court.
 Once issued, all creditor actions come to a complete stop.
 No more letters, calls or any other action can be taken against you.

 The type of bankruptcy you file will be based upon your income and the type of debt problems you are experiencing.

-After filing for bankruptcy, you can begin the process of rebuilding your credit.
+After filing for bankruptcy, you can start the process of rebuilding your credit.
 The bankruptcy will affect your credit rating.
 Many people filing for bankruptcy already have badly compromised credit by the time they file.
 After your bankruptcy is finalized and debt discharged, those debts will no longer be yours, which is a positive benefit for your credit.
 Initially, you will only be able to get secured credit cards.
 If you continue to make all payments on time, your credit rating will begin to improve.
 Eventually, you will become eligible for other loans, particularly if you have no late payments going forward.

 © 2016 by Velter Yurovsky Zoftis Sokolson, LLC.
 All rights reserved.